UVVM/UVVM/uvvm_util/doc/rst/func_cov_pkg_overview.rst

 .. note::

-    * Loading a database into a coverpoint will overwrite all its information, therefore it is suggested to always load before sampling coverage or adding any extra bins.
-    * If a database is loaded into a coverpoint which is already initialized, a TB_WARNING will be generated.
-    * If the file to be loaded is not found, a TB_ERROR will be generated.
+    If the file to be loaded is not found, a TB_ERROR will be generated.

 *Example 2: There is a single testcase file which is run using different generics in a specified order.*